-Below is a list of upcoming and archived webinars.
-Follow the noted links to register for upcoming webinars, or to download past webinars and related supplementary materials.
+Below is a list of upcoming and previously-recorded webinars.
+Follow the noted links to register for upcoming webinars, or to view recorded webinars and to access related resources.

 Design Low-Rise Structures and K-12 with Wood